 Sentiment among Indian business has also been enthusiastic, with the likes of Biocon CEO Kiran Mazumdar-Shaw saying “This is the best move ever.
 This will kick-start the economy.

 These thoughts were reflected in the Sensex, where the positive move gave the Indian stock market its biggest one-day increase in 10 years.

 India has been making continued and aggressive moves toward providing a viable manufacturing competitor to China, with Finance Minister Nirmala Sitharaman’s corporate tax cut being the latest.
-This increasing liberalisation of their markets will no doubt be exciting news for foreign investors wishing to diversify their manufacturing bases, as to not rely so heavily on China.
+This increasing liberalisation of their markets will no doubt be exciting news for India foreign investment investors wishing to diversify their manufacturing bases, as to not rely so heavily on China.

-While this initiative will cost the Indian Government $20bn in revenues each year, they are betting the investment will boost foreign investment, which will, in turn, improve their last six years of slow economic growth.
+While this initiative will cost the Indian Government $20bn in revenues each year, they are betting the investment will boost India foreign investment, which will, in turn, improve their last six years of slow economic growth.

 We are conscious of effect tax rebate will have on the fiscal deficit; we will reconcile numbers,” Sitharaman said.

 India’s central bank has already cut their rates four times this year, and their benchmark rate is at a low for almost the last 10 years.

 Despite this dramatic move, however, investing in India via Singapore remains the more viable option for international investors.